MadByteDE/SPT-Linux-Guide/docs/bottles/manual_guide.md

 **7. Running SPT**

-- Everything now is pretty much done, so now to run the game we need to run the server and the launcher.
+Everything now is pretty much done, so now to run the game we need to run the server and the launcher.

 - To run the server, run the `SPTarkov.Server.Linux` executable in a terminal.

-- To run the launcher you just have to click on the play icon at the right side of the `SPT.Launcher` shortcut.
+- To run the launcher, click on the play icon at the right side of the `SPT.Launcher` shortcut.

     <img src="../../media/bottles/launch_game.gif" class="fit-picture">